Updated: April 20, 2026

 Engagement duration: Are pre-savers listening to the full track or dropping off?

-These metrics provide a more comprehensive view of campaign effectiveness than raw pre-save numbers alone.
+These metrics give you a more comprehensive view of how effective your campaign is than just pre-save numbers alone.

 Alternative Pre-Release Engagement Strategies

-If you determine that a traditional pre-save campaign isn't right for your release, consider these alternative approaches:
+If you decide that a traditional pre-save campaign isn't right for your release, you may want to try these alternative approaches:

-Email and text messaging: Build direct communication channels with fans that allow you to notify them immediately when new music drops.
+Email and text messaging: Build direct communication channels with fans that let you notify them immediately when new music drops.

 Community building: Create dedicated spaces (Discord servers, Patreon communities, etc.) where fans can get early access and exclusive content.

-Countdown content: Develop a content calendar that builds anticipation through the pre-release period without requiring fan action.
+Countdown content: Create a content calendar that builds anticipation through the pre-release period without requiring fans to take action.

-Remix or sample contests: Engage producers and fans by releasing elements of your track before the official release.
+Remix or sample contests: Engage DJs, producers, and fans by releasing elements of your track before the official release.

 Live previews: Perform unreleased music during livestreams or in-person shows to build anticipation.

-These alternatives can accomplish many of the same goals as pre-saves with potentially less friction for listeners.
+These alternatives can accomplish some of the same goals as pre-saves with less friction for listeners.

 The Bottom Line on Pre-Saves